-To alter the height, follow the procedure as described below:
+To alter the height or to pivot the drawbar downwards, follow the procedure as described below:

 - 1. Park the machine on firm even ground. - 2.
 Place a support such as axle props or heavy-duty sleeper (d) underneath the front chassis member, as shown below. - 3.
 Secure the Powermix from moving by applying the handbrake / positioning wheel chocks. - 4.
 Uncouple the Powermix from the tractor as described in section 5.1, slowly dropping the chassis onto the securely placed support. - 5.
 Fix slings or chains around the drawbar assembly (e).
 Using lifting apparatus carefully take the weight or the drawbar, pay particular attention not to raise the chassis from the temporary support (d). - 6.
-If the drawbar needs to be raised, remove 6 off bolts (f), raise the drawbar by 50mm, then refit the bolts to the upper holes in the chassis member ensuring they are tightened to 750Nm (553lb-ft).
+If the drawbar needs to be lifted, remove bolts (f) and (g), lift the drawbar as required, then refit the bolts ensuring they are tightened to 750Nm (553lb-ft). - 7.
+If the drawbar needs to be lowered, slacken bolts (f), and remove bolt (g), lower the drawbar so it pivots on the lower bolt (f), refit bolt (g) in the new position (c).
+Tighten each bolt to 750Nm (553lb-ft).